contributed by Nigel Coutts

 13. Real Audiences

 For all learning adding a real audience for the students is critical, too much of what students do is produced for an audience of one.
-For the Personal Passion Project presenting to an audience in the end of term ‘Gallery Walk’ has been critical in ensuring the success of the projects.
+The Personal Passion Project presenting to an audience at the end of term ‘Gallery Walk’ has been critical in ensuring the success of the projects.
 The students gain a real sense of achievement from this day and the feedback is always genuinely positive.